Low Vision Accessibilty Guide 2025

 Perkins School for the Blind – Visual Strategies

-Allow technology to be used at home – e.g., chrome books may go home with the student to continue learning or complete work.
+Allow technology to be used at home.
+For example, Chrome books may go home with the student to continue learning or complete work.

 Resources: